Our Board of Directors

 Maureen’s first 35-year career as a PhD nutrition scientist was fulfilling as she held executive-level positions in the food industry, academia and trade associations.
 But in the rare moments of spare time, she discovered a joyful outlet for her creative energy through fused and stained glass.

-Maureen’s artwork is currently on display at The Loft Gallery in Occoquan, VA; Jimni Store in Old Town Culpeper; Wine Gallery 108, Old Town Alexandria, VA; the Artists in Middleburg (AiM), Middleburg, VA; and Weisser Glass Studio and Gallery, Kensington, MD.
-Juried shows have included the National Capital Art Glass Guild’s (NCAGG) Edge of Light and Wild Things exhibits; and the Clarke County Historical Society’s Art at the Mill, Millwood, VA.
-She is a member of the Loft Gallery, Artists in Middleburg, NCAGG and the ACV.
-Maureen serves as Secretary of the Board of Directors for AiM, is a member of the Board of Directors for ACV and is 2019 president for the NCAGG
+Maureen’s artwork is currently on display at The Loft Gallery in Occoquan, VA; Wine Gallery 108, Old Town Alexandria, VA; and the Artists in Middleburg (AiM), Middleburg, VA.
+She is a member of The Loft Gallery LLC, Artists in Middleburg, and National Capital Art Glass Guild (NCAGG).
+Maureen served as Secretary of the Board of Directors of AiM for many years and became its Vice-President in January 2021.
+She is past (2019) president of the NCAGG Board of Directors.

 Painting has now become Mrs. Scherer’s overriding passion.
 The amalgam of life experiences and extensive travel has shaped her use of styles and selection of motives.
 She prefers to work in two media – acrylics and Chinese watercolors.
 In Sumi-e she focuses mainly on painting horses in the Spontaneous Style on delicate rice paper.
 In acrylics, her preferred world of color, she paints a broad range of motives, for horses using mainly the Tarashikomi technique.

-An award-wining artist, Mrs. Scherer has been juried into various national and international exhibitions.
+An award-winning artist, Mrs. Scherer has been juried into various national and international exhibitions.